 Other countries have strict capital controls in place to control the flow of money and/or charge high taxes.
 Cryptocurrencies can be used to circumvent these capital controls and taxes—legal or not—which has led to increased demand on the part of consumers and businesses.
 For this reason, many countries have started cracking down on the illegal uses of cryptocurrencies for tax evasion or illegal purchases or sales abroad.

 The official response to cryptocurrencies has been lukewarm at best across central banks and financial institutions.
-While there are some organizations that have been supportive of the cryptocurrency, many central banks remain cautious given the market’s extreme volatility and the high-profile security issues faced in the recent past.
-The aforementioned issues with tax evasion and capital controls has also led to some widespread concerns.
+While there are some organizations that have been supportive of the cryptocurrency, many central banks remain cautious given the market’s extreme volatility.
+Issues with tax evasion and capital controls also have led to some widespread concerns.

 - People’s Bank of China: The People’s Bank of China believes that conditions are “ripe” to embrace cryptocurrencies, but the central bank wants full control, and authorities are cracking down on the cryptocurrency ecosystem in the country.